 Founder: Joe Naab

 Description: This is an online singing program produced by voice teacher Joe Naab.
-This training program covers all the essential aspects of vocal training that including voice building, strengthening "breath engine," voice shaping, and many more.
+This training program covers all the essential aspects of vocal training including voice builder, strengthening “breath engine”, voice shaping, and many more.

 Best for: Experienced singers